kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 =============

-Open `demo/helloworld/models.py` file and define a process model with `text` and `approved` fields, to capture process state during execution.
+Open `demo/helloworld/models.py` file and define a process model with `text` and `approved` fields, to capture the process state during execution.

 .. code-block:: python